 If you have any questions contact us (firstname.lastname@example.org).

 The ARES 2020 CfP can be found here

-The International Conference on Availability, Reliability and Security (“ARES”) will bring together researchers and practitioners in the area of dependability.
-ARES will highlight the various aspects of security – with special focus on the crucial linkage between availability, reliability and security.
+The International Conference on Availability, Reliability and Security (“ARES”) brings together researchers and practitioners in the area of dependability since 2006.
+ARES highlights the various aspects of security – with special focus on the crucial linkage between availability, reliability and security.

 ARES aims at a full and detailed discussion of the research issues of security as an integrative concept that covers amongst others availability, safety, confidentiality, integrity, maintainability and security in the different fields of applications.